 Day 4: Wadi Mujib & Dana Biosphere Reserve

-Start the day by arriving early at Wadi Mujib.
+Start day 4 of your 10-day Jordan itinerary by arriving early at Wadi Mujib.
 This popular spot draws tourists from around Jordan – and the world.
 Early arrival is a must, as there are no reservations to access the biosphere for canyoning.

 Once there, grab a life jacket and prepare for several hours relaxing hike.
 Guides will help you through the more complex parts of the canyon, and the cool waters of the river will be refreshing against the heat.